Go to content

 6 steps for a successful customer onboarding process

 There is no one-size-fits-all procedure when it comes to customer onboarding.
 Depending on the product or service and the customer base, the onboarding process will have different circumstances and accommodations to make.
-However, there are six major steps that should exist in any good onboarding program regardless of the company, product or service, and client.

 Step #1: Welcome email